rome2o/oil-comp/project-techteam/shopify-plus-growth/proposal/09-presentation-material/pricing-strategy.md

 ### Step 6: Show Contrast (Starter Tier)

 **Present Starter as the "cheap option":**
 > "Now, if budget is tight, there's Starter Tier at $6,500/month.
-But here's the trade-off: Starter takes 6 months to hit 5% add-to-cart vs 90 days with Growth.
-That's 3 extra months of losing $165K/month—a $495K cost to save $3K/month.
+But here's the trade-off: Starter takes 12 months to hit 5% add-to-cart vs 6 months with Growth.
+That's 6 extra months of slower growth.
 Plus, you want fast movement—Starter is slow by design."

 **Purpose:** Make Starter look like false economy.
 Growth is the smart choice.